 For Your Audiation

-The Edwin E. Gordon Archives can be found at the University of South Carolina library archives.
+The Edwin E. Gordon Archive can be found at the University of South Carolina library archive.

-The following is a tutorial for how to effectively use the archives and view what is in each box.
+The following is a tutorial for how to effectively use the archive and view what is in each box.

 •Under Gordon Archives 101, select Edwin E. Gordon Archive Finding Aid